 Come to chess club to enjoy fun and relaxing games, in addition to honing your skills.
 Open to all players, regardless of experience or skill.

-A club for anyone interested in coding, game design, 3D modeling, Android development and, LAN Gaming and anything else related to computer science.
+A club for anyone interested in coding with Python and anything else related to computer science.

 To diversify fashion and discuss fashion trends.